Dark Horse (Devin Dawson album)

 Dark Horse is the debut studio album by American country music singer Devin Dawson.
 It was released on January 19, 2018, via Warner Bros.
 Records Nashville.

-Content
+Background

 Dawson co-wrote every song on the album, including lead single "All on Me".
 Jay Joyce served as the album's producer.

 Critical reception

-Stephen Thomas Erlewine of AllMusic wrote that "there's a fleetness in Dawson's delivery, an exactitude in his songcraft, and a mellowness in his execution that push his music toward the confines of country".
-Sounds Like Nashville writer Annie Reuter reviewed the album positively, stating that "His unique storytelling partnered with Joyce's standout production give Dark Horse a timeless appeal, which is surely just a taste of Dawson’s promising career."
+Stephen Thomas Erlewine of AllMusic wrote that "There's a fleetness in Dawson's delivery, an exactitude in his songcraft, and a mellowness in his execution that push his music toward the confines of country".
+Sounds Like Nashville writer Annie Reuter reviewed the album positively, stating "His unique storytelling partnered with Joyce's standout production give Dark Horse a timeless appeal, which is surely just a taste of Dawson’s promising career".

 Commercial performance

 The album debuted on Billboard's Top Country Albums at No. 5, selling 7,000 copies (11,000 in album equivalent units) in the first week.
 It has sold 18,000 copies in the United States as of June 2018.